WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_codesystems.md

+Code Systems are created when new codes need to be defined

+In particular, each SMART guideline will have a guideline-level code system defined with codes for all the concepts defined in the guideline (i.e. all the concepts defined in the data dictionary).

-Code Systems are created when new codes need to be defined A special case of code system is when existing codes need to be complemented - for example adding designations in different languages to codes, or adding relationships between vaccine codes.
+In addition, sometimes existing code systems need to be completed, for example adding designations in different languages to codes, or adding relationships between vaccine codes.

 <figure>
   {% include model_codesystem.svg %}
 </figure>

 ### **Inputs:**